Three Exceptions to Michigan No-Fault Insurance

 - You could lose your Michigan Drivers License.

-- You will have to apply for a financial responsibility restricted drivers license.
-A no photo driver’s license that limits you to drive only the vehicles stated on the license.
+- You will have to apply for a financial responsibility restricted driver’s license—a no-photo driver’s license that limits you to driving only the vehicles stated on the license.

 To get a financial responsibility driver’s license.

-- You have to file a partial payment agreement with the Michigan Department of State. ( A partial-payment agreement is an agreement the person with the injury signs with the at-fault person without insurance.
+- You must file a partial payment agreement with the Michigan Department of State. ( A partial payment agreement is between the person with the injury and the at-fault person without insurance.
 The uninsured at-fault driver agrees to make payments toward the judgment.
-It states the amount that you owe and when the payments are due, and it lists where to make payments.)
+The contract states the amount you owe, when the payments are due, and where to make payments.)

 - You have to purchase financial responsibility insurance.
-(Financial-responsibility insurance in Michigan no-fault insurance that meets the particular requirements of the financial responsibility situation.
+(Financial responsibility insurance in Michigan is no-fault insurance that meets the particular requirements of the financial responsibility situation.
 There are two types of acceptable insurance:)

-- Owners: This covers any vehicle registered in the name of the responsible party.
+- Owners: This covers any vehicle registered in the responsible party’s name.

 - Operators: This will provide insurance to the responsible party in any vehicle not registered in the party’s name.

 These two policies are available, but insurers will surcharge the policies because of the additional reporting to the state.
-The filing is a lengthy process because the application goes to the home office of the issuing company, and then they will have to send the certificate of insurance to the State of Michigan.
+The filing is lengthy because the application goes to the issuing company’s home office.
+Then, they will have to send the certificate of insurance to the State of Michigan.
 This process may take up to a week to complete.
-Your restricted license will not be valid until the state receives a copy of the certificate of insurance and the partial payment agreement.
+Your restricted license will be valid once the state receives a copy of the certificate of insurance and the partial payment agreement.

 Contact Michigan Agent

-Finally, for more information on how to start a Michigan No-Fault insurance policy, or get a Michigan auto insurance quote or call 248-277-4505.
+Finally, for more information on starting a Michigan No-Fault insurance policy, get a Michigan auto insurance quote or call 248-277-4505.